COVID-19: An exploration of consecutive systemic barriers to pathogen-related data sharing during a pandemic: Methods and data used

 \subsection{Recruitment}

 Interviews were carried out in two rounds, and all participants who applied to participate were accepted, resulting in fifteen completed interviews.

 Round-one (July-September 2020 and March 2021) recruitment was targeted at bulk-emailed mailing groups and slack channels, with additional recruitment via social media (Twitter).
 No potential participants were approached directly individually, and everyone who volunteered to participate was accepted into the study.
+Areas approached were primarily COVID-19 hack events, open data communities, and bioinformatics / biology communities.

 Due to the limited global spread of the round-one sample, we initiated a second round of recruitment.
 Round-two (July-September 2022) recruitment was more directly targeted towards specific individuals who had domain experience in non-private data, and/or were based in continents and countries that were previously not represented in our sample.
 Round-two participants were approached via instant messaging and email.